Best over-ear headphones 2023: wired and wireless over-ears for every budget

 Our pick of the best over-ear headphones below spans all of these types mentioned above, as well as a range of budgets from below £100/$100/AU$150 to ten times that.

 If you know which style you want already, you can visit our dedicated best wired headphones, best wireless headphones and best noise-cancelling headphones Best Buy guides instead.
 Want a pair of high-end headphones to plug into your desktop or component hi-fi system?
-As well as the best pairs featured below, we also have a definitive list of the best audiophile headphones too.
+As well as the pairs featured above, we also have a definitive list of the best audiophile headphones to satisfy healthier budgets.

 Are over-ear headphones better than on-ear headphones?

-If you consider that on-ear headphones have smaller earpads that sit 'on' your ears, and over-ear headphones have larger earpads that sit around and cover your ears, the former is somewhat of a dying breed.
-They have their advantages: they are often lighter, inherently less obtrusive and isolating, and usually more physically compact and portable.
+On-ear headphones have smaller earpads that sit 'on' your ears, and over-ear headphones have larger earpads that sit around and cover your ears – and the former is something of a dying breed.
+On-ears have their advantages: they are often lighter, inherently less obtrusive and isolating, and usually more physically compact and portable.
 But there is more choice of over-ear headphones, period, and they tend to accommodate more isolated and immersive listening.

-Over-ear is where you'll find the very best-sounding headphones too.
+In the over-ear camp is where you will find the very best-sounding headphones too.

 Are over-ear headphones good for working out and at the gym?

-Due to their innate bulk compared to earbuds, over-ear headphones aren't typically designed for exercise.
+Due to their innate bulk compared with earbuds, over-ear headphones aren't typically designed for exercise.
 They are more likely to move around on your head while running, for example, and for outdoor exercise in general, their isolating physical design could block out more external sound than is safe.
 That said, wireless pairs can be suitable fitness buddies, especially for use in the gym – though think about what your gym routine is.
 If you are doing weights in a horizontal position, over-ears are likely to slide around or, worse, slide off.
-We'd look out for ones that are lightweight, water resistant and preferably have a fit that clamps on the tighter side.
+We would look out for ones that are lightweight, water resistant and preferably have a fit that clamps on the tighter side.
+Alternatively, in-ear models are more suited to working out and sports.

 Do over-ear headphones have mics?

-Regardless of whether they are wired or wireless, most over-ear headphones have microphones integrated into the earcups (or the in-line cable) to facilitate voice and video calls.
-Nowadays, wireless pairs especially tend to complement that with some sort of voice clarity technology to help reduce wind and other external noise and put your voice in the limelight so it can be heard clearly on the other end.
+Regardless of whether they are wired or wireless, most over-ear headphones have microphones integrated into the earcups or the in-line cable to facilitate voice and video calls.
+Nowadays, wireless pairs especially tend to complement that with clever voice clarity technology to help reduce wind and other external noise and put your voice in the limelight so it can be heard clearly on the other end.

 If you want a pair with a mic solely for gaming, however, you might be better off with a gaming headset that has a dedicated boom mic.

 If your over-ear headphones are causing headaches or head pain, it's likely down to one of two reasons: you're playing music too loudly for too long, or the headband is putting too much pressure on the top of your head.
-Fit is important when it comes to over-ears – you want the headband and earpads to clamp securely enough so that they don't move around on your head and leak sound.
-But if the earpads clamp too tightly, they can be uncomfortable and cause your ears to overheat.
-A headband that puts too much pressure on the crown of your head may be due to insufficient headband padding.
+Fit is important when it comes to over-ears.
+You want the headband and earpads to clamp securely enough so that they don't move around on your head and leak sound; but if the earpads clamp too tightly, they can be uncomfortable and cause your ears to overheat.
+Too much pressure on the crown of your head may be down to insufficient headband padding.

 Heads come in all shapes and sizes, of course, which is why more than one reviewer at What Hi-Fi? always tests the fit of every pair of over-ear headphones we review.